-About this Document
+About this document

-This manual is intended for administrators and users of the AXIS M1103 Network Camera, and is applicable to firmware 5.40 and later.
+This manual is intended for administrators and users of AXIS P3346 Fixed Dome Network Camera, and is applicable to firmware 5.40 and later.
 It includes instructions for using and managing the product on your network.
 Previous experience of networking will be of use when using this product.
 Some knowledge of UNIX or Linux-based systems may also be beneficial, for developing shell scripts and applications.
-Later versions of this document will be posted to the Axis website, as required.
+Later version of this document will be posted to the Axis website, as required.
 See also the product's online help, available via the web-based interface.